-We have audited the accompanying financial statements of Christmas Tree Promotion Board (a nonprofit organization), which comprise the statements of assets, liabilities, and net assets - modified cash basis as of July 31, 2022 and 2021, and the related statements of revenue and expenses - modified cash basis, functional expenses - modified cash basis and cash flows - modified cash basis for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Christmas Tree Promotion Board (a nonprofit organization), which comprise the statements of assets, liabilities, and net assets - modified cash basis as of July 31, 2023 and 2022, and the related statements of revenue and expenses - modified cash basis, functional expenses - modified cash basis and cash flows - modified cash basis for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the assets, liabilities, and net assets of Christmas Tree Promotion Board as of July 31, 2022 and 2021, and its revenue and expenses, functional expenses, and changes in net assets and its cash flows for the for the years then ended in accordance with the modified cash basis of accounting as described in Note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net assets of Christmas Tree Promotion Board as of July 31, 2023 and 2022, and its revenue and expenses, functional expenses, and changes in net assets and its cash flows for the for the years then ended in accordance with the modified cash basis of accounting as described in Note 2.